aapotamminen/simdfmt/README.md

 | div100 | 0.86 | 1.10 | 0.95 | 0.79 | 0.74 | 0.77 | 0.83 |
 | table | 0.62 | 0.63 | 0.62 | 0.60 | 0.60 | 0.61 | 0.61 |
 | sse | 0.46 | 0.45 | 0.44 | 0.46 | 0.46 | 0.45 | 0.45 |

+The sprintf method is at least 6 times as slow as anything else.
+The speed of the div10 and div100 methods depends quite a lot on the compiler, with div100 being slightly faster.
+The table method is faster still.
+The sse method is consistently the fastest, being up to twice as fast as div10 and about 14 times as fast as sprintf.

+The table method would be quite impractical with anything bigger than uint16_t.
+While the sse method is the fastest, the simple div10 and div100 methods have good performance too.

+Using AVX would allow processing twice as many numbers in parallel.
+However, it's possible that reordering the digits becomes even more complicated then.
+It would also be useful to check the results for converting uint32_t and uint64_t.
+Since less parallelism is possible with those types, the speed advantage compared to div10 and div100 might be lost.